 Once the Demand Bank Guarantee has been applied to the beneficiary’s account, they may request a loan or line of credit from their bank offering the Demand Bank Guarantee as a security for any credit facilities that may be granted.
 The bank now has a Demand Bank Guarantee as collateral for the loan, and the company may now go and buy the requisite aircraft.
 The provider will lien the aircraft in the event the Demand Bank Guarantee is called.

-Since the global pandemic started the airline industry has lost an estimated USD118 billion net.
+Between 2020 and 2022 the airline industry lost an estimated USD118 billion net.
 Most of 2020 saw airlines going out of business, some being restructured, rentals being deferred, government bailouts and debt raising.
-Many banks have withdrawn from financing the aviation market; thus, capital markets have become a vital source of cheap financing especially to lessors who were known to raise funds in the bond market in early 2021.
+Due to this shake up, banks withdrew from financing the aviation market, making capital markets a vital source of cheap financing.
+Though many things have returned to normal, this move to capital markets remains.

 Whatever the state of the aviation market IntaCapital Swiss stands ready to help in securing new capital for clients, be it through Collateral Transfer or indeed syndicated loans which is yet another option available to their clients.